-I only published blog posts about “blogger outreach” for four months or so.
+I only published blog posts about “blogger outreach” for four months.
 I also gave seminars on the topic, created some visuals, sent out a few emails, and ensured I never published anything else during this period.

 I’ve described this in My Content Marketing Experiment (That Failed Miserably), and it worked so well that it got me into some trouble:

 The problem was that I became the “blogger outreach guy.”
-I don’t mind doing blogger outreach now and then, but my focus has always been strategy.
+I don’t mind doing blogger outreach occasionally, but my focus has always been strategy.
 I should’ve picked the topic for my content theme more wisely.

 Benefits of Content Themes